 Our 156,000 square foot battery and battery systems manufacturing facility in Mississauga, Ontario offers emission-free production, a modular and scalable manufacturing process, as well as lower overall capital and operating costs since we do not require solvent container and recovery equipment that is common to the industry.
-To finance the growth of our facilities, we are evaluating a number of alternatives including our submission of an application for funding under the U.S. Department of Energy's Advanced Technology Manufacturing Loan Program.

-Electrovaya Company, a wholly owned subsidiary of Electrovaya Inc. has been located at the Saratoga Technology + Energy Park ("STEP") since April, 2008.
+Electrovaya Company, a wholly owned subsidiary of Electrovaya Inc. has been located at the Saratoga Technology + Energy Park ("STEP"), located in Malta, New York, since April, 2008.
 It leases approximately 7,500 square feet of office and manufacturing space to assemble battery power systems for off-road electric vehicles and pursue other alternative energy opportunities in the United States.
+The Company is also seeking to establish facilities in other parts of the United States, as opportunities arise.